 We’re not done – Check out these critical crowdfunding campaign page essentials

 The ten experts above provide some great tips on what your crowdfunding campaign page needs to draw and convert backers but I wanted to add a few of my own.
 Some of the tips below are part of our 15-point crowdfunding campaign page checklist, part of our four-part crowdfunding checklist series, while a few are brand new.
-Get all the crowdfunding campaign checklists by clicking here.

 Here’s an old blogger’s trick.
 You’re title is the biggest factor in getting people to click through from the crowdfunding platform.
 It has to be exciting, informative and maybe even a little crazy all at once.
 The website Upworthy.com does a great job of creating eye-catching titles, check out some of their titles while writing your own.
 Test out at least ten title ideas on your friends before making the decision.